Common Behavior Issues, Considerations,

 Kooikerhondjes are rapidly gaining popularity in the United States although they are still a relatively unknown breed.
 It is difficult not to be drawn in by their fluffy tails, light-footed movement and sweet expression.
 My husband and I have been Kooikerhondje owners since getting our first one in 2010.
-We now have three!
+She was an absolute dream so we eventually got two more!
 We got our first one from an accidental litter, our 2nd one from an American breeder, and our 3rd one from an incredible breeder in France.
-We have learned a lot about the breed since acquiring our first Kooiker including the good and the bad about the breed, variations in behavior across the breed, and differences in the breeding programs and behavior of Kooikerhondjes here in the United States versus breeding programs in individual countries overseas.
-What you don't know CAN hurt you.
+We have learned a lot about the breed since acquiring our first Kooiker, variations in behavior across the breed, and differences in the breeding programs and behavior of Kooikerhondjes here in the United States versus breeding programs in individual countries overseas.

-What behavior issues do I see most in the breed?
-Owner-directed aggression, food aggression with people/dogs/other animals in the home, stranger aggression both in public and at home, dog aggression (can range from mild leash reactive to aggression toward any/all dogs), owner guarding from other dogs/spouse/family members/other people, location guarding, sleep aggression (upon being awakened), fear of or intolerance of body handling, territorial behavior, redirected aggression onto the owner or other family dogs (usually seen with territorial behavior), compulsive behaviors, noise sensitivities and phobias.
-These are all behaviors that stem from anxiety and from selection of a dog who was originally bred to do a particular job that required watchful, independent behavior.
+My oldest and youngest Kooiker are truly easy dogs to live with and to train, so it is hard for me to come to grips with the behavior issues that I see and hear about when working with other Kooiker owners and their dogs, except that I saw the stark behavioral differences with my 2nd Kooiker.
+When there are serious issues, which behavior issues do I see most in the breed in the US? (again, Kooikers who are both well-bred AND well-trained are less likely to have these issues and less likely in any severity): Owner-directed aggression, food aggression with people/dogs/other animals in the home, stranger aggression both in public and at home, dog aggression (can range from mild leash reactive to aggression toward any/all dogs), owner guarding from other dogs/spouse/family members/other people, location/territorial guarding, sleep aggression (upon being awakened), fear of or intolerance of body handling, redirected aggression onto the owner or other family dogs, compulsive behaviors, noise sensitivities and phobias.
+These are all behaviors that frequently stem from anxiety and from selection of a dog who was originally bred to do a particular job that required watchful, independent behavior.

-On the other hand, our Kooiker from the American breeder has health and behavior issues that consume our days.
-I will probably never be able to compete with him in agility or other dog sports, group classes are very difficult for him, and even having people over to the home has to be carefully orchestrated.
-This is after 3 years of behavior modification (I am one of less than 300 certified dog behavior consultants worldwide with the International Association of Animal Behavior Consultants) and the help of a veterinary behaviorist (there are less than 100 worldwide).
+Our Kooiker from the American breeder had health and behavior issues that consumed our days, as much as we loved him more than anything.
+He was eventually able to do some group classes -- after years of work -- but they were still very challenging for him.
+We could not compete in dog sports, group classes were very difficult for him, and even having people over to the home had to be carefully orchestrated although he did eventually enjoy making some human friends.
+He worked so hard and came so far but he was limited by his genetic health issues that affected his behavior.
+This was after 3 years of behavior modification (I am one of less than 300 certified dog behavior consultants worldwide with the International Association of Animal Behavior Consultants) and the help of a veterinary behaviorist (there are less than 100 worldwide).
 Getting access to these resources is not easy or cheap for the average owner.
 Plus, the whole experience can be gut-wrenching.
 We love all three of them, but think carefully about what risk you are willing to accept when you find your next puppy.

-Ask the breeder which male and female dogs she has removed from her breeding program over the past five years (and how many) due to fear, anxiety, or aggression issues.
+Ask the breeder which male and female dogs she has passed over for breeding over the past five years (and how many) due to fear, anxiety, or aggression issues.
 If they have not removed any then there is a problem.
 No one breeds only perfect dogs.

 Ask if the parents attend group training classes in close proximity with other dogs and strangers.

-Ask if the sire/dam show any of the behavior issues above.
-If they say "no" then they are likely not being entirely honest.
+Ask if the sire/dam show any of the behavior issues above, any reservedness, shyness, etc. If they say that all their dogs are friendly with everyone all the time in all situations then they are likely not being entirely honest.